antimof/UxPlay/README.md

 ### **Special instructions for Raspberry Pi (tested on R Pi 4 model B 8GB and  R Pi 3 model B+)**:

-* If you use the software-only (h264) video-decoding UxPlay option `-avdec`, it now works better that earlier, with the new default timestamp-based synchronization to keep audio and video synchronized.
+* If you use the software-only (h264) video-decoding UxPlay option `-avdec`, it now works better than earlier, with the new default timestamp-based synchronization to keep audio and video synchronized.

 * For best performance, the Raspberry Pi needs the GStreamer Video4linux2 plugin  to use its Broadcom GPU hardware for decoding h264 video.
 This needs the bcm2835_codec kernel module